 • Sound sensitivity may appear after a few years with this virus (this is where the brain finds it harder to cope with certain sounds and noises, such as screeching sounds, which seem to get “under the skin”).
 Such sensitivity to sounds is called hyperacusis.

 • “Tip-of-the-tongue” phenomenon — the inability to retrieve a word or name from memory during conversation (this is known as anomia).
-These word recall problems are relatively mild, and tend to appear in most individuals with this virus after a few years.
+These word recall problems are relatively mild, and tend to appear after a few years in most individuals who catch this virus.

-• Short term memory also seem to be quite noticeably compromised in a few people, and there is increased forgetfulness.
+• Memory also seems to be compromised in a few people, and there is increased forgetfulness.

-• Mild to moderate depression may appear in some people.
+• Mild depression may appear in some people.

-• About two-thirds of people will have permanent constant congested nose/sinuses/post nasal drip with unusually thick mucus once they catch this virus, and around one-third will have a chronic sore throat.
-The throat usually slowly improves over many years, but the congested nose remains forever, it seems.
+• Up to around two-thirds of people will have permanent constant congested nose/sinuses/post nasal drip with unusually thick mucus once they catch this virus, and up to around one-third will have a chronic sore throat.
+The throat usually slowly improves over many years, but may never quite completely disappeared; but the congested nose can remain for over a decade.

-• Glaucoma appears in around 10% of people with this virus after around five years into the infection.
+• Glaucoma appeared in around 10% of people with this virus after around five years into the infection.

 • Some partial hearing loss may appear in the elderly; in younger people too, hearing becomes noticeably less acute.
 Some tinnitus may appear.